jaenib/semsi/README.md

 # Semsi

+Semsi is about associating your/any files with eachother through language, about non-linear filehandling, about creative group research and avoiding hierarchies, about a dropbox that doesn't need to be curated and yet being able to pull meaningful parts from it.

+_You shall know a word by the company it keeps (Firth, J. R. 1957:11)_

+## Intro

 Semsi explores the semantic proximity of tagged artefacts so that files can be sorted and browsed by "the company they keep".
-The original experiment lived in Colab notebooks that downloaded GloVe vectors and manually wrangled the resulting similarity matrix.
+The original experiment lived in Colab notebooks that downloaded GloVe vectors (more on GloVe at the end of this file) and manually wrangled the resulting similarity matrix.
 This repository now exposes a lightweight Python module and command line interface that reproduce the workflow in a more reliable and reusable way, without external dependencies.

-## Modernised workflow
+## Workflow

 1. Parse the `contents.txt` file describing your artefacts and their tags.
 2. Convert the tags into TF-IDF embeddings (implemented with the standard